Holy Trinity Evangelical Lutheran Church

 –1 Corinthians 6:11

 We are Holy Trinity.
 We believe that God is holy.
-Those who are not holy must be made holy in order to rightly worship Him, dwell with Him, and receive His blessings.
+God must cleanse us from our sins in order to invite us rightly into His presence to worship Him and receive His blessings.
 God sent His son into the world to offer a holy sacrifice in our place and for our sins.
-He then makes us holy by giving us His Holy Spirit in the waters of baptism.
-He keeps us holy by daily forgiving our sins and by sharing with us the body and blood of our Lord Jesus Christ.
+He then makes us holy and comes to dwell with us by giving us His Holy Spirit in the waters of baptism.
+He keeps us holy by daily forgiving our sins and by giving us the body and blood of our Lord Jesus Christ in holy communion.

 “Go into all the world and preach the gospel to every creature.